Heidelberg Materials North America Announces Latest Milestone In Edmonton CCUS Project

-(MENAFN- GlobeNewsWire - Nasdaq) Heidelberg Materials North America announces a new front-end engineering design (FEED) contract as it continues working to select the carbon capture technology and contractor for providing the CO2 separation solution for its Edmonton, Alberta, Carbon Capture, Utilization, and Storage (CCUS) Project.
+(MENAFN- JCN NewsWire) Heidelberg Materials North America Announces Latest Milestone in Edmonton CCUS Project - Heidelberg Materials North America announces a new Front End Engineering Design (FEED) contract as it continues working to select the carbon capture technology and contractor for providing the CO2 separation solution for its Edmonton, Alberta, Carbon Capture, Utilization, and Storage (CCUS) Project.

+- MHI Low Carbon Solutions Canada, ULC.
+(MHI-LCSC) and Kiewit Energy Group Inc. (Kiewit) have been selected together as one partner team for the effort and awarded a FEED contract for the carbon capture technology at the Edmonton CCUS project.

+- The FEED study will leverage MHI's proprietary Advanced KM CDR Process developed jointly with The Kansai Electric Power Co., Inc., which uses the KS-21 solvent.

+- This ground-breaking project is planned to be the first full-scale application of CCUS in the cement sector globally.

-Irving, Texas, April 11, 2024 (GLOBE NEWSWIRE) -- Heidelberg Materials North America announced today the latest step in its two-stage competitive procurement process as it works to select the carbon capture technology and contractor for providing the CO2 separation solution for its Edmonton, Alberta, Carbon Capture, Utilization, and Storage (CCUS) Project.
+Texas, Apr 12, 2024 - (JCN Newswire) - Heidelberg Materials North America announced today the latest step in its two-stage competitive procurement process as it works to select the carbon capture technology and contractor for providing the CO2 separation solution for its Edmonton, Alberta, Carbon Capture, Utilization, and Storage (CCUS) Project.
 This ground-breaking project is planned to be the first full-scale application of CCUS in the cement sector.

-“We are honored and excited to be a part of this collaboration with Heidelberg Materials, together with Kiewit, for this pioneering project which will play an important role in realizing a carbon-neutral society,” said Kosuke Kasada, President of MHI-LCSC.
-“Canada is recognized as a frontrunner in deployment of carbon capture and storage enabled by its public policy and partnerships with businesses, which are critical to the success of decarbonization.”
+"We are honored and excited to be a part of collaboration with Heidelberg Materials, together with Kiewit for this pioneering project which will play an important role in realizing a carbon-neutral society," said Kosuke Kasada, President of MHI-LCSC.
+"Canada is recognized as a frontrunner in deployment of carbon capture and storage enabled by its public policy and partnerships with businesses, which are critical to the success of decarbonization. ".

 Heidelberg Materials North America will be commissioning the world's first full-scale net-zero cement plant at its Edmonton location by adding CCUS technology to an already state-of-the-art facility.
 The plant could eventually capture and store an estimated 1 million metric tons of carbon dioxide each year, which is the equivalent of taking 220,000 cars off the road annually.
 Subject to finalization of federal and provincial funding agreements, the company anticipates the final investment decision to be taken in 2024.